serhmarch/ModbusTools/bin/Ubuntu/README.md

 # Building ModbusTools from source on Ubuntu

-The ModbusTools project requires Qt version 5.15.
-Therefore, at least Ubuntu 22.04 LTS is required.
+The ModbusTools project requires Qt version 5.8 or later.
-Ubuntu 20.04 has qttools with Qt version 5.12.

 1. Update package list: